 What is non-destructive testing?

-NDT requires various Inspection tools (As I discussed earlier), But Sometimes it is not mandatory to use those tools at all, it can be performed through naked eyes, Known as Visual testing as I will discuss later in this guide in NDT Methods Section.
+NDT requires various Inspection tools (As I discussed earlier), But Sometimes it is not mandatory to use those tools at all, They can be performed through the naked eye, Known as Visual testing as I will discuss later in this guide in the NDT Methods Section.

 Where Used NDT–